bitmagier/sensor-light/software_development_setup.md

-We are going to use an ESP32-H2 SoC with Rust embedded Toolchain with standard library.
+We are going to use an ESP32-H2 SoC with Rust embedded Toolchain with `[std].
 For that and this project we need:

 - Rust compiler (see www.rust-lang.org)